-The Board currently consists of six members.
+The Board currently consists of seven members.
 The size of the Board may be increased or decreased by resolution of the Board.

 The Guidelines provide that a majority of the Board will at all times be independent.
 Through the Nominating Committee, the Board will identify potential candidates for Board membership with the objective being that all new, non-management candidates will be independent.
 The Nominating Committee will confirm the independence of the non-management directors on an annual basis.
 The Board has determined that each of Messrs.
-Fischer, Grainger, Reilly, Whitchurch and Browning meet the requirements for being "independent" as defined in SEC rules and regulations and NASDAQ listing standards.
+Browning, Fischer, Grainger, Reilly and Whitchurch and Ms. Temple meet the requirements for being "independent" as defined in the NASDAQ listing standards.
 Mr. Baur is the only management member of the Board.